bttrung/CVND-udacity-facebook-scholarship/5-cnn-layers/readme.md

 - Optimizer
 - Cross Entropy Loss

+## Layers in details
+### Convolutional Layer
+The first layer in this network, that processes the input image directly, is a convolutional layer.

+- A convolutional layer takes in an image as input.
+- A convolutional layer, as its name suggests, is made of a set of convolutional filters (which you've already seen and programmed).
+- Each filter extracts a specific kind of feature, ex. a high-pass filter is often used to detect the edge of an object.
+- The output of a given convolutional layer is a set of feature maps (also called activation maps), which are filtered versions of an original input image.

 ### Tips
 - How can you decide on a network structure?
 How many layers?
 When to include dropout layers?...
 --> You are encouraged to: